-The prior year recommendations related to signatures on vouchers and maintaining supporting documentation were resolved in the current year.
 The Fire District had two recommendations during the prior year relating to the segregation of duties and budget adjustments being made so that overexpenditures do not occur.
-These two prior year recommendations were not resolved during 2012 and are reported as current year recommendations.
+These two prior year recommendations were not resolved during 2013 and are reported as current year recommendations though much improvement was made on the overexpenditures recommendation.